-The management of idle cash and the investment of funds identified in paragraph 3(A) is the responsibility of the City Treasurer as directed by the City Council.
-Under the authority granted by the City Council, no person may engage in an investment transaction covered by the terms of this policy unless directed by the Treasurer.
+Authority to manage the City's investment program is derived from the California Government Code Sections 53600 through 53609.
+The management of idle cash and the investment of funds identified in paragraph 3(A) is the responsibility of the Finance Department.
+The Finance Department is under the control of the Finance Director, and appointed by the City Manager as the City Treasurer.
+Management responsibility for the investment program is hereby delegated to the Finance Director/City Treasurer as directed by the City Council.
+Under the authority granted by the City Council, no person may engage in an investment transaction covered by the terms of this policy unless directed by the City Treasurer.

-In the execution of this delegated authority, the Treasurer may establish accounts with qualified financial institutions and brokers/dealers for the purpose of effecting investment transactions in accordance with this policy.
+In the execution of this delegated authority, the City Treasurer may establish accounts with qualified financial institutions and brokers/dealers for the purpose of effecting investment transactions in accordance with this policy.
 The criteria used to select qualified financial institutions and brokers/dealers are identified in Part 11 of this policy.